Skip to main content

 IGF-1 has mitogenic properties, meaning it can stimulate cell division, which raises theoretical concerns about its potential role in promoting latent cancers.
 However, current evidence suggests that GHSs are generally well-tolerated, with adverse events typically mild and dose-dependent.

-Clinical guidelines for in adults emphasize individualized dosing, starting with low doses and titrating based on clinical response, side effects, and IGF-1 levels.
+Clinical guidelines for growth hormone deficiency in adults emphasize individualized dosing, starting with low doses and titrating based on clinical response, side effects, and IGF-1 levels.
 Monitoring parameters include serum IGF-1, fasting glucose, glycosylated hemoglobin, and lipid profiles.
 Special caution is advised for individuals with pre-existing type 2 diabetes or a strong family history of cancer.

 The consensus among endocrinologists is that while GHSs offer a potential avenue for addressing age-related GH decline, more long-term, rigorously controlled studies are needed to fully understand their impact on human physiology across diverse clinical scenarios.